vorotynska/fcc-advanced-js/README.md

      For this lab, you'll use JavaScript to validate a customer complaint form.

      You'll practice how to validate form inputs, display error messages, and prevent the form from submitting if there are errors.

+date-conversion
+     In this lab, you'll build a program to convert a date from one format to another.

+music-player
+     In this workshop, you'll code a basic MP3 player using HTML, CSS, and JavaScript.

+     The project covers fundamental concepts such as handling audio playback, managing a playlist, implementing play, pause, next, and previous functionalities and dynamically update your user interface based on the current song.

+drum-machine
+     For this lab you will use the audio element to build a drum machine.